How to Create a Succulent Container Garden

 A common example of a succulent is a cactus, but don’t be fooled: While cacti are succulents, not all succulents are considered cacti.
 Due to their unique design, these plants are quite hardy and can thrive under the care of even the least green-thumbed gardener around.

 Although you may consider tending to just one species of succulent in a pot, consider creating a succulent garden instead.
 Succulent gardens frequently feature a variety of succulents planted near each other, offering a showcase of the different colors, shapes, and sizes.
 This article will focus on creating a succulent garden in a pot for indoor use; however, you can just as easily dedicate a spot in your garden to showcase succulents.

 General Succulent Care

 Whether you decide to plant a succulent garden outside or keep it indoors, succulents need bright light in order to thrive.
 If you decided to keep your plant indoors, some professionals suggest installing a sheer curtain between a hot south-facing window and your succulents.
 The sheer curtain allows for bright filtered sunlight without the harsh effects of direct rays from the sun.

-Unlike most plans, most succulents can grow from a cutting from a mother plant and don’t require roots to grow.
+Unlike other plants, most succulents can grow from a cutting from a mother plant and don’t require roots to grow.
 That’s just another reason why succulents are a great investment!
-You have the opportunity to grow more and more plants (or give cuttings) to friends again and again.
+You have the opportunity to grow more and more plants or give cuttings to friends again and again.

-- Remove a segment from the selected succulent with either a sterilize a knife (or pair of sharp scissors) or by twisting off a segment by hand.
+- Remove a segment from the selected succulent with either a sterilized knife (or pair of sharp scissors) or by twisting off a segment by hand.
 Ensure that the selected segment looks healthy and has healthy leaves.

-- Set the segment aside for the few days so it the “wound” can dry out a bit.
+- Set the segment aside for a few days so the “wound” can dry out a bit.

 - Check the cutting after about five days to ensure the area has scabbed over.